vrahikka/NiceChat/README.md

-# Getting Started with NoiceChat
+# Getting Started with NiceChat

 In the project directory install modules with `yarn` and run it with `yarn start`.